PotatoBite/collector/README.md

 ### Install

-You can just include the file `collector.cmake`, but we strongly recommend using it as a submodule.
+You can just include the file `collector.cmake` in your project, but we strongly recommend using it as a submodule.

 ```bash
 git submodule add https://github.com/PotatoBite/collector
 ```

 Collector right now depends on `ExternalProject`, so be sure your cmake supports it.
-That aside, in your project's `CMakeLists.txt`, you need to include the `collector.cmake` AFTER the `project()` call:
+That aside, in your project's `CMakeLists.txt`, you only need to include the `collector.cmake` AFTER the `project()` call:

 ```cmake
 cmake_minimum_required(VERSION 3.0.0)